 7 unexpected benefits of quitting caffeine

-But seriously, we know that you and most other visitors to our blog are seriously interested in looking after their health and feeling at their best.
+But seriously, we know that you and most other visitors to our blog are seriously interested in looking after your health and feeling your best.

 Caffeine is a natural stimulant, which is found in many plants, and widely used in foods and beverages across the world.
 Coffee is the most potent and most consumed of the bunch.

-Grabbing an oat milk latte on the way to work each morning might be the perfect wake-me-up for you.
-A cuppa tea after dinner might go down a treat and not do any harm.
+Grabbing an oat milk latte on the way to work each morning might be the perfect wake-me-up, or maybe its your cuppa tea after dinner.

-Health experts recommend that no more than 400mg of caffeine (roughly three mugs of coffee) is consumed per day, while the limit is half that amount for pregnant women.
+Health experts recommend that no more than 400mg of caffeine (roughly three mugs of coffee) should be consumed per day, while the limit is half that amount for pregnant women.

 It has been argued that coffee helps keep you regular by stimulating the movement of muscles in the colon, leading to bowel movements.